On the computation of $\pi$-flat outputs for differential-delay systems

 This property is called $\pi$-freeness (see again \cite{Mounier_95}) and a basis of the free module $\pi^{-1}\MM$ is called a $\pi$-flat output.
 It can be interpreted as follows: if the system module, finitely generated by $m$ input variables, is torsion free, it admits a basis of the form $\pi^{-1} \{ y_{1}, \ldots, y_{m}\}$ where $y_{i}\in \Rcal$, $i=1,\ldots, m$.
 Consequently, every system variable can be expressed as a combination of derivatives, delays and advances of $(y_{1}, \ldots, y_{m})$.
-Note that the action of $\pi^{-1}$ on a variable $z$ may be interpreted as a formal power series in $\delta^{-k}z=z(\cdot +k\tau)$ for $k\geq -N$, for some $N\in \NN$, and thus a combination of advances, or predictions, of $z$ (see Section~\ref{op-sig:sec}).
+Note that the action of $\pi^{-1}$ on a variable $z$ may be interpreted as a formal power series in $\delta^{-1}$ where $\delta^{-1}z(t) = z(t+\tau)$ whose degree is bounded from above by some $N\in \NN$, and thus a finite combination of advances, or predictions, of $z$ (see Section~\ref{sec:motplan}).